 The outbreak of Covid-19 continues to have a material negative effect on a large number of companies and their businesses on the Swedish labour market and it has also led to considerable fluctuations on the financial markets.
 Because of these negative effects, businesses may need to proceed with redundancies if proper cost saving options are not implemented.
 We have summarised a couple of options that employers may want to consider.

-The Covid-19 situation has had a material negative effect on a large number of Swedish businesses and it has also led to considerable fluctuations on the financial markets.
+Updated 9 September 2020.
 We have gathered together a number of questions and answers which we frequently encounter in our practice to help companies navigate the situation.

 By popular request, here is our very first English-language episode of Vinge's employment law podcast Arbetsrättspodden.